Let’s just call Castaway Cay what it is. Castaway Cay is Treasure Island.

 Scuttle’s Cove is the Kids Club on Castaway Cay.
 It’s almost puts the Oceaneer Club and Lab on the ship to shame.
 Here you’ll find a the most epic of sand castle building paraphernalia.
 There is a water station to get the sand just the right consistency, and there is every possible type of building tool and mold for your castle needs.

 The Kids Club counselors will encourage water fights.
 There is a whale bones dig site at Monstro Point.
 There are sports, scavenger hunts, and all their favorite characters!

 Cabanas, Characters, Shopping, and Everything Else

-Of course, this isn’t an exclusive list of everything there is to do on the island, but it does cover what we think are the most fun parts of Castaway Cay.
+Of course, this isn’t an exclusive list of everything there is to do on the island, but it does cover what we think are the most fun aspects of the island to give your family the perfect day at Castaway Cay.
 And, while the kids are at Scuttle’s Cove you can explore the rest of the island!
 There are numerous excursions to partake in, Cabanas to lounge in, characters to visit, stores to shop at, sports to play, massages to melt into, and more.

 If there is anything to take away, it’s this.
 Go early.
 The rest is easy.